UniversalRobots/Universal_Robots_ROS_Driver/ur_controllers/README.md

 # ur_controllers

-This package contains controllers and hardware interface for ROS control that are special to the UR robot family.
+This package contains controllers and hardware interface for `ros_control` that are special to the UR robot family.
 Currently this contains

   * A **speed_scaling_interface** to read the value of the current speed scaling into controllers.